bilgincoskun/brogue-android-port/README.md

 ### Virtual Keyboard

 Except corners left edge of the screen is reserved for opening virtual keyboard.
+# Settings
+You can access settings from title menu.
+The explanations of the configurations can be found under the **Configuration File** section.
 # Configuration File

 When the application started it reads the configuration file in **[App Folder]/settings.txt** .
 You can use this file for customizing the behaviour of the application.